Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Autumn in Waterloo Gardens| ©carlfbagge

-Temperatures are therefore very pleasant for sightseeing in the city because it's no longer as hot as in summer and the nights are cooler.
+Temperatures are, therefore, very pleasant for sightseeing in the city because it is no longer as hot as in summer and the nights become cooler.
 In addition, there are fewer visitors in October and prices are lower than in previous months.

 Exploring London in October is a joy.
-In contrast to the summer, there are fewer tourists in autumn, which means lower prices for flights and accommodation - it's easier to find a bargain!
+In contrast to the summer, there are fewer tourists in autumn, which translates into lower prices on flights and accommodation - it's easier to find a great bargain!

-In addition, the atmosphere in London is quieter as there are not as many tourists as in summer and the queues to get to the main attractions are shorter.
-It's all good stuff.
+Also, the atmosphere in London is quieter as there are fewer tourists than in summer and the queues to get into the city's main attractions are shorter.
+In fact, it's an ideal time to book a musical in London such as:

 What are the prices in London in October?